bewitchedbotanicals/learning-git/basics.md

 * git add - Places one or more files in the staging area
 * git commit - Commits changes to head (but not yet to the remote repository)
 * git diff - Displays the different versions in document
-* git log - Shows the history of what you have added and committed
+* git log - Displays the history of what you have added and committed